Execute a program under a different user account.

 Key

-/env Use current environment instead of user's.
+/env Use the current environment instead of user's.

-/user Username in form USER@DOMAIN or DOMAIN\USER
+/user UserName in the form USER@DOMAIN or DOMAIN\USER

-(USER@DOMAIN is not compatible with /netonly)
+/profile is not compatible with /netonly.

 When you start a program with RunAs /netonly, the program will execute on your local computer as the user you are currently logged on as, but any connections to other computers on the network will be made using the user account specified.